frerosami7/web-image-detection/README.md

 Artifacts are saved per sample: `_heatmap.png`, `_overlay.png`, `_mask.png`, `_boxes.png`, plus a `_meta.txt` with score and threshold.

 ### Notes
-- For faster deployment, you can export to OpenVINO: `anomalib export --model Patchcore --ckpt_path path\to\model.ckpt --format openvino --export_root exports/patchcore_ov`.
+- Export to OpenVINO for speed: `anomalib export --model Patchcore --ckpt_path path\to\model.ckpt --format openvino --export_root exports/patchcore_ov`.
-- Dynamic thresholding (98th percentile of mask intensity) is used in the helper script for adaptive sensitivity.
+- Dynamic thresholding (percentile) improves robustness across heterogeneous samples.
-- Adjust contour area filtering in `anomalib_infer.py` if your anomalies are very small.
+- Adjust `--image-size` for a trade-off between speed and localization granularity.
- - To use Anomalib inside the Streamlit UI: select "Anomalib" backend, enter the model class (e.g. `Patchcore`) and provide/upload your `.ckpt`.
-The app will produce heatmap, overlay, mask, and boxes using that checkpoint.
+- Rotated boxes require OpenCV; on environments without libGL they gracefully degrade to axis-aligned approximations.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.